deepakkaushik72/PAA_Mod11_Used_car_Prices/README.md

 Link to Data:

-1. BUSINESS PROBLEM: Predicting the used car prices (Dependent variable is Price) with a clear objective to help the Used Car Dealers to make the Data Driven informed decisions on negotiating the Car Prices and maximize their margins
+1. BUSINESS PROBLEM: Predicting the used car prices (Dependent variable is Price) with a clear objective to help the Used Car Dealers to make the Data Driven informed decisions on negotiating the Car Prices and maximize their margins.

 I.	The goal is to develop a predictive model that learns the relationship between the input features/variables and the continuous target variable "used car price" using historical data.
 Since this is about predicting continuous variable (price), it’s a "Regression problem".
 I will be using the Regression techniques to accurately predict the price of the used car with the following features in the given dataset: